verdigado/odoo-customize/verdigado_attendance/Readme.md

 * ~~Remove column "Employee" from own attendances view.~~ --> Removed again as did not work in all situations.
 * Add "Working Times" configuration menu to employees -> configuration
 * Disable default filter for own attendances in report "All Employes"
+* Overwrite German language format of time_format to get rid of seconds in all forms.

 ## Access Rights